jojo259/hackernews-text-only/README.md

-# todo
+# Hacker News text only

-- make comments load depth-first rather than breadth-first
+[Hacker News](https://news.ycombinator.com/) text only, static site reskin, with dark and light mode

-- make page jump to comment from url hash
+## todo

-- make comments stop loading at a certain depth and provide a link to view the rest
+- make comments stop loading at a certain depth and provide a link to view the rest (as the real site does)
-- add a view more button to the bottom of the stories list
+- make page jump to comment from url hash (currently jumps to top-level parent of last hovered comment)
-- make story and comments positioning deterministic rather than dependent on request speeds
+- make comments load depth-first rather than breadth-first (low priority, currently loads with no preferred order which works fine)